Welcome to the House of Jorick Vink

 I have developed on the basis of Monte Carlo simulations

-of radiation-driven winds in realistic stellar atmospheres.
+of radiation-driven winds.
 The models are in good agreement

 with observational mass loss indicators over a wide range of stellar parameters.
 The final goal